Revised: February 9, 2025

-The fun and benefits from SDRs are interesting to think about but not of much use unless one can acquire and use the necessary tools to work with SDR technology.
-This website is oriented to beginners who want to commit to home-brew SDR.
-The ability to author custom Digital Signal Processing (DSP) software is key to working effectively with SDR at the level to which amateurs have become accustomed.
-Home-brew DSP, in effect, partially replaces the soldering iron when it comes to home-brew radio projects.
+The ability to author custom Digital Signal Processing (DSP) software is one way to work effectively with SDR at a hands on level.
+A level that has characterized amateur radio from the earliest days.
+Home-brew DSP, in effect, partially replaces the soldering iron when it comes to home-brew SDR projects.
+The radio is built around the capabilities one writes into the software.
 GNU Radio, is a popular software development environment for SDR DSP software.

 The ability to create and work with software for SDR projects is a new skill for many hams.
 Professional programmers have a number of options to pursue.
 For hams without a programming background, software packages are now available that simplify programming with graphically based interfaces and useful DSP libraries already packaged in the application.